 Use a lightweight leaf rake to clean up gravel areas in your yard.
-A leaf rake has springy tines in the shape of a triangle and come in light, flexible metal, springy bamboo and plastic.
+A leaf rake has springy tines in the shape of a triangle and comes in light, flexible metal, springy bamboo and plastic.
 Rake towards you, using a light flicking motion to pick up the leaves without catching the gravel.
 If possible, rake leaves when they are dry because wet leaves have a way of settling into the gravel, making them difficult to dislodge.

-Blow It Out
+Blow Them Out

 Set a leaf blower on the lowest setting to get leaves out of gravel landscape features.
 In addition to leaves, you can also get rid of seedpods and small twigs that tend to work their way into gravel.
 Tidy up the border and return escaped gravel to the area using a lawn rake or broom.

-Suck It Up
+Suck Them Up

-Lightweight dry leaves weigh far less than gravel, making it possible to vacuum them up.
+Lightweight, dry leaves weigh far less than gravel, making it possible to vacuum them to get leaves out of gravel areas.
 Use a leaf vacuum on the lowest setting to suck up the leaves.
 Gravel weight varies depending on the size and material.
 Start with a small section to see if the gravel stays in place when you vacuum.
 You can buy dedicated landscape vacuums or a leaf blower with vacuuming capabilities.

 In small gravel spaces, drag a yard waste bin to the area and pick up and discard the leaves by hand.
 Repeat the process daily or every few days to keep the task from getting overwhelming.
-It's not glamorous, but picking up the leaves by hand is both effective and gentle, you don't need any expensive equipment and you don't run the risk of dislodging the gravel.
+It's not glamorous, but picking up the leaves by hand is both effective and gentle.
+You don't need any expensive equipment, and you don't run the risk of dislodging the gravel.

 You can also mow a pile of leaves to turn it into fine mulch, but keep in mind that anything you picked up from the gravel area could have small stones in it.
-You can mow it, but make sure to wear eye protection and work in an area isolated from people and buildings.
+If you decide to mow the leaves to mulch them, wear eye protection and work in an area isolated from people and buildings.
 Many cities and towns pick up yard waste, a good solution when you have minimal leaf litter to dispose of.
 If you have a compost pile, add the leaves and allow them to break down naturally.